rashidriyadh714-dev/diabetes-prediction-xgboost/README.md

 **Executive Summary**

-<ul>This project develops a machine learning-based web application that predicts an individual's risk of developing diabetes based on key health parameters.
+* This project develops a machine learning-based web application that predicts an individual's risk of developing diabetes based on key health parameters.
 The application utilizes the XGBoost algorithm trained on medical data to provide risk assessments with 85% accuracy.
 The solution features a bilingual interface (English/Malay), interactive visualizations, and personalized prevention recommendations, making it accessible to diverse users in Malaysia's healthcare context.

 **Problem Statement**

-<ul> Diabetes is a growing health concern in Malaysia, with an estimated 3.9 million adults living with the condition.
+* Diabetes is a growing health concern in Malaysia, with an estimated 3.9 million adults living with the condition.
 Early detection and prevention are crucial for managing diabetes, but many individuals lack access to convenient risk assessment tools.
 This project addresses this gap by providing an accessible, AI-powered tool that helps users understand their diabetes risk based on measurable health indicators, encouraging proactive health management.

 **Dataset Source**